MSUSAzureAccelerators/Intelligent-Document-Processing-Accelerator/README.md

 ![MSUS Solution Accelerator](./images/MSUS%20Solution%20Accelerator%20Banner%20Two_981.png)

-# Intelligent Document Processing Solution Accelerator
+# Intelligent Document Processing Accelerator

 Many organizations process different format of forms in various format.
 These forms go through a manual data entry process to extract all the relevant information before the data can be used by software applications.
 The manual processing adds time and opex in the process.
-The solution described here demonstrate how organizations can use Azure cognitive services to completely automate the data extraction and entry from pdf forms.
-The solution highlights the usage of the  **Form Recognizer** and **Azure Cognitive Search**  cognitive services.
+The accelerator described here demonstrates how organizations can use Azure cognitive services to completely automate the data extraction and entry from pdf forms.
+The accelerator highlights the usage of the  **Form Recognizer** and **Azure Cognitive Search**  cognitive services.
 The pattern and template is data agnostic i.e. it can be easily customized to work on a custom set of forms as required by a POC, MVP or a demo.
 The demo also scales well through different kinds of forms and supports forms with multiple pages.

 ## Architecture